utunga/thankful/doc/theory.md

 ## Acknowledgements

-An "acknowledgement" is, strictly, an edge between two identities.
-However identities can be thought of as simply labels on nodes, so for ease of expression we may refer to acknowledgements as being between nodes in some cases.
+An "acknowledgement" is, strictly speaking, an edge between two identities.
+However, identities can be thought of as simply labels on nodes, so for ease of expression we may refer to acknowledgements as being between nodes in some cases.

 An acknowledgement has: